• what we do

 Deidra Hodgson, UK Construction & Visual Merchandising, Aesop

-Scottish sycamore, solid brass, steel & toughened glass
+Solid Scottish sycamore, solid brass, steel and toughened glass

 Images c/o: Aesop